LearnWeb3DAO/Flash-Loans/README.md

 ![](https://i.imgur.com/wbg8rZ2.png)

 If you look at this diagram, you can see how a flash loan helped the user make a profit in an arbitrage trade.
 Initially the user started a transaction by calling lets say a method `createFlashLoan` in your contract which is named as `FlashLoan Contract`.
 When the user calls this function, your contract calls the `Pool Contract` which exposes the liquidity management methods for a given pool of assets and has already been deployed by Aave.
 When the `Pool Contract` receives a request to create a flash loan, it calls the `executeOperation` method on your contract with the DAI in the amount user has requested.
-Note that the user didnt have to provide any collateral to get the DAI, he just had to call the transaction and that `Pool Contract` requires you to have the `executeOperation` method for it to send you the DAI
+Note that the user didn't have to provide any collateral to get the DAI, he just had to call the transaction and that `Pool Contract` requires you to have the `executeOperation` method for it to send you the DAI

 <Quiz questionId="e936505b-d029-4567-a7e0-3fe8a7cb7901" />

 Now in the `executeOperation` method after receiving the DAI, you can call the contract for `Exchange A` and buy some `LW3` tokens from all the DAI that the  `Pool Contract` sent you.
-After receiving the`LW3 Tokens` you can again swap them for DAI by calling the `Exchange B` contract.
+After receiving the `LW3 Tokens` you can again swap them for DAI by calling the `Exchange B` contract.

 <Quiz questionId="bb3db5ee-ac10-4695-9ba6-281549095fe7" />